redFrik/udk18-Discrete_Structures/udk171026/README.md

 pattern phasing
 --------------------

-this time we will experiment with a very (the most?) simple way of combining patterns... shifting one of them in time or space so that they play out of phase.
+this time we will experiment with a very (the most?) simple way of combining patterns... shifting one of them in time or in space so that they play out of phase.

 supercollider
 ==